Best Protection Plan

 This portable device costs $39.95 with a monthly payment plan, $37.95 a month with a quarterly plan, or $34.95 a month with an annual plan.
 Customers who choose the monthly option must pay a $35 activation fee.
 This one-time fee is waived for those who choose the quarterly and annual payment options.

 The Belle+ is an upgraded portable device with enhanced features like device tracking and fall detection.
 In addition to cellular service through AT&T, the Belle+ comes equipped with GPS location services and on-demand location tracking for caregivers.
 Like the standard Belle, the Belle+ is waterproof, shower-safe, lightweight, and worn around the neck.
 Its battery lasts up to 5 days.
 Location tracking and automatic fall detection are included in the monthly price.

 This is ResponseNow’s most expensive device at $49.95 a month with a monthly payment plan.
 The quarterly plan is slightly less expensive at $47.95 a month, and the annual plan comes out to $44.95 a month.
 All Belle+ users pay a one-time $35 activation fee regardless of which payment plan they choose.

 |Battery Life||24-hour backup||30 days||5 days|

 |Fall Detection||$11.95 a month||Not available||Included in monthly cost|

 All ResponseNow devices are monitored by a U.S.-based, UL listed monitoring center.
-When users call the emergency monitoring center, they are given the option of the operator calling emergency responders or one of the user’s preferred contacts, like a family member or caregiver.
-If the caller and operator are unable to communicate with one another, operators automatically dispatch emergency services.
+Users are always given the option of the operator calling emergency responders or one of their preferred contacts.
+If the operator is unable to communicate with the caller, they will automatically. dispatch emergency services.